Contour data from Google Earth

 https://www.gpsvisualizer.com/

-In this example, the kml path file exported from Google Earth has been uploaded.
+The kml path file exported from Google Earth has been uploaded in this example.
 The output file will be a gpx file type associated with Garmin GPS devices.

 Tip: Don’t forget to set the output format to GPX before you start the conversion process.